I am going to own up to some of my guitar 'career' as an introduction to David Crozier Guitars mobile luthiery service, so here goes.

 The fiery passion for quality guitars was now ablaze and I slowly became a collector as well as a player without realising it was happening!
 Lovely acoustic guitars sat alongside lovely electric guitars for many years.
 I still use both to play in public.

-Twelve years ago, I set-up my first guitar shop dealing in high-end and vintage guitars.
+Sixteen years ago, I set-up my first guitar shop dealing in high-end and vintage guitars.
 All my guitar-loving life, I have been adjusting and repairing my own guitars.
 Many years ago, I received luthiery training from renowned luthiers Vince Hockey and David Whiteman.
 I now offer everyone repairs, restorations, upgrades and sales through my bespoke mobile luthiery service David Crozier Guitars (Mobile Luthiery).
 I also offer set-up instruction courses with David Whiteman through White Crow Guitarworks.